hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 Creating Basic Terrain Maps and Graphs
 ----------------------------------------

-Visit the `National Map data downloader <https://apps.nationalmap.gov/downloader/>`_ and download a DEM for a small area in a mountainous region in the USA.
+1. Visit the `National Map data downloader <https://apps.nationalmap.gov/downloader/>`_ and download a DEM for a small area in a mountainous region in the USA.
 Load the DEM into the QGIS, then generate and submit the following professional quality maps of the area.

 * a hillshade map (hysometric tinting)
 * a slope map
 * an aspect map
 * a contour map
-* a profile curvature map
-* a profile graph
-* a line of sight graph and map
-* a visibility map

-Create well organized hillshade, slope, aspect and contour for submission.
-Your maps should attractive and professionally created.
+2. Follow the steps below to create well organized hillshade, slope, aspect and contour for submission.
+Your maps should be attractive and professionally created.
 Pay keen attention to map colors, and legend, scale bar design, and title design.

-After generating the maps, briefly state two practical uses of each of the above maps.
+3. After generating the maps, briefly state two practical uses of each of the above maps.

 |

-**Load and Examine the Elevation**
+**Download and Load the Elevation Layer**

 1. Download the DEM from the National Map then unzip the files to a folder whose path you can remember.
 I downloaded a DEM for the Stowe, Vermont area.